reicraftscodes/group-4-dissertation/README.md

 ## Training

 ### Configuration
-Edit the `config` dictionary in `train.py` to customize training parameters:
+Edit the `config` dictionary in `train.py` to customise training parameters:

 ```python
 config = {